Showing posts with label Well of Misery (துன்பக்கேணி) by Puthumai Pithan. Show all posts

 Two years passed like that.

-Sir Redmond Crown, who established the prestige of the family line before the third generation of Sir Joseph Fidge Martin Crown, was possessing the true British character with which the British established its empire.
-He used to trouble his father who was working in an unknown bank as a clerk, boarded the ship with the name of Family vagabond, earned name and fame in Sri Lankan tea business and married a lady from a rich British family of nobles.
+Sir Redmond Crown, who established the prestige of the family line before the third generation of Sir Joseph Fidge Martin Crown, possessed the true British character with which the British established their empire.
+He used to trouble his father, who was working in an unknown bank as a clerk, boarded the ship with the name of Family Vagabond, earned name and fame in the Sri Lankan tea business, and married a lady from a rich British family of nobles.

-Sir Joseph’s only daughter Mrs Matt Crown had possessed all the characters and courage of that third generation family.
+Sir Joseph’s only daughter, Mrs. Matt Crown, had possessed all the character and courage of that third-generation family.
 As per the English custom, her beauty was something that made everyone besotted.
-There was no such naughty things that she missed at their place.
-Suddenly, she wanted to undertake a ‘round the world trip’ in an aeroplane.
+There were no such naughty things that she missed at their place.
+Suddenly, she wanted to undertake a ‘round the world trip’ in an airplane.
 Then what?
-She had to alight in Sri Lanka on the tenth day due some technical snag in the aeroplane engine.
+She had to alight in Sri Lanka on the tenth day due to some technical snag in the aeroplane engine.

-A telegram flew to Mr Patrickson.
-He picked up his motor bike and went to Colombo immediately.
-The first two days, they were merry making in Colombo.
-He understood that Ms Crown was very fun-loving woman.
+A telegram flew to Mr. Patrickson.
+He picked up his motorcycle and went to Colombo immediately.
+The first two days, they were merrymaking in Colombo.
+He understood that Ms. Crown was a very fun-loving woman.

-Being a woman who wished to have new experiences, Ms Crown loved it all.
-Both of them set off their journey to the tea garden.
+Being a woman who wished to have new experiences, Ms. Crown loved it all.
+Both of them set off on their journey to the tea garden.

-There was separate room arranged in the bungalow for her.
+There was a separate room arranged in the bungalow for her.
 Maruthi was appointed as her servant maid.
-Ms Matt was not an ignorant lady.
-She knew how the so called bachelors would treat the black women in the gardens.
-Despite knowing this, she was enthusiastic to have friendship with that ‘rogue’.
+Ms. Matt was not an ignorant lady.
+She knew how the so-called bachelors would treat the Black women in the gardens.
+Despite knowing this, she was enthusiastic to have friendship with that ‘rogue.’.

 That time…